-The COVID-19 pandemic has already caused significant disruptions in the financial markets, and it may continue to, and any future pandemic could similarly, cause such disruptions, which could impact our ability to raise additional funds through public offerings and may also impact the volatility of our stock price and trading in our stock.
-We cannot be certain what the overall impact of the COVID-19 pandemic or any future pandemic will be on our business.
+The COVID-19 pandemic caused significant disruptions in the financial markets, and it may continue to, and any future pandemic could similarly, cause such disruptions, which could impact our ability to raise additional funds through public offerings and may also impact the volatility of our stock price and trading in our stock.
+We cannot be certain what the overall impact of any future pandemic will be on our business.
 The extent of the impact of COVID-19 and any future pandemic on our business, financial condition, results of operations and prospects will depend on future developments that are uncertain.